Trevor-Rowe/tdogs-gbc-emulator/README.md

 I am not against generated code but a developer should be responsible for verfication and testing.

-I'll be posting progress on LinkedIn and maybe YouTube depending on time.
+I'll be posting progress on LinkedIn and maybe YouTube depending on time! :)